This is a sponsored post written by the Canada Deposit Insurance Corporation. This has been reviewed and approved by Moneywehave.com

 Banks can fail and they have

 In CDIC’s 50-year history, they’ve handled the failures of 43 of their members!
 These failures affected over 2 million Canadians, but not a single dollar under CDIC protection was lost.
-The most recent failure was a little over 20 years ago, in 1996.
+The most recent failure was in 1996.
 While it hasn’t happened in decades, it can happen and CDIC works hard to be ready for this possibility.

 CDIC has over 80 members